 Washington and 16 other states were given a yearlong extension — until Oct.
 10, 2018 — to enforce the Real ID requirements, a law that was passed after the Sept.
 11, 2001 terrorist attack.
-It’s meant to strengthen security and be issued to people who have proven they are in the U.S. legally.
+The law is meant to strengthen security and the identifications will be issued to people who have proven they are in the U.S. legally.

 Take a DOL quiz to help you find out what identification is right for you, here.